zelenushechka/kyverno-keptn-workshop/docs/02-create-lab-environment.md

 This will spin up a KinD Cluster within your Codespace, install ArgoCD and create the `app-of-apps` application, which will deploy all other components.

+!!! tip

-*Please note the ArgoCD Admin Password, which will be displayed at the end of the installation.*
+    Please note the ArgoCD Admin Password, which will be displayed at the end of the installation.

 You can now access ArgoCD by clicking on the exposed port of your GitHub Code Space